petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/packaging-client-extensions.md

 At least one Dockerfile is required in each LUFFA.
 ```

-The build process automatically generates and packages a `Dockerfile` for [batch](./batch-client-extensions.md), [configuration](./configuration-client-extensions.md), and [front-end](./front-end-client-extensions.md) client extensions.
+The build process automatically generates and packages a `Dockerfile` for [batch](./batch-client-extensions.md), [configuration](./configuration-client-extensions.md), and [frontend](./frontend-client-extensions.md) client extensions.

 You must provide a [`Dockerfile`](https://docs.docker.com/engine/reference/builder/) in your project for [microservice client extensions](./microservice-client-extensions.md).
 Add it to the root of your project, and it's copied into the LUFFA when you build the project.
 Make sure your `Dockerfile` can execute the microservice client extensions in your project.
 For example, your `Dockerfile` may need to install specific tools that your microservice's code needs to run.

 ### Packaging a Client Extension Manually

-If packaging the LUFFA yourself, batch, configuration, and front-end client extensions requires certain `Dockerfile` conventions.
+If packaging the LUFFA yourself, batch, configuration, and frontend client extensions requires certain `Dockerfile` conventions.
 Liferay provides them for you in the images below.

 For batch client extensions, use the `liferay/batch:latest` image: